CostaBru/BBSort/README.md

 According to previous statement, we can consider reusable poolable vector data structure to make that algorithm more practical.

-C# ``BB sort`` poolable implementation (No counting map) has ``~20% better`` full sort runtime performance than quicksort hybrid algorithm implementation taken from rosseta codebase.
+C# ``BB sort`` poolable implementation (No counting map) has ``~20% better`` full sort runtime performance than quicksort hybrid algorithm implementation taken from the Rosseta codebase.
 Please note that it was slightly modified to work with list.

 # Advantages